 Gator Frameworks Weighted Base Boom Mic Stand

-I originally bought this stand for podcasting, but quickly learned the value of a short boom stand for miking guitar amps and kick drums.
+I originally bought this stand as an accessory for podcasting, but quickly learned the value of a short boom stand for miking guitar amps and kick drums.
 Make sure to get the version with weighted base and counterweight, or you’ll be searching the house in the middle of a session for something to keep your mic from tipping over.
 A bit pricy for a stand, but worth every penny.

 On-Stage SMS6000 Near-Field Monitor Stand Pair

 If you have plenty of room on your desk for your monitors and can keep the tweeters at ear-level, then you won’t need separate stands.
 If either of those two conditions is not met, give these monitor stands serious consideration.
 Steel construction and adjustable from three to four and a half feet.

 Whether you’re setting them on your desk or on stands, your monitors will cause some unwanted vibration on their mounting surface unless you do something to decouple them.
 These pads accomplish that goal for 5-inch or smaller studio monitors, and they’re a bargain at this price point.
 I particularly like that they have reversible tops and bottoms for angling your monitors up or downward, making them useful for a variety of monitor placements.